 What have we learned?
 Well, in short, TikTok is not showing signs of slowing, so you should be factoring it into your marketing strategy.
 Video is clearly the new frontrunner in home inspiration, so if you’re working in the home, interiors or garden industries, it’s time to tackle short-form video content to engage, inspire and nurture your customers old and new.

 We know from researching the modern day path to purchase that customers in this industry often spend a lot of time doing product research for their home projects - so help them find the answers they need, and your products, through your TikTok content.

 Looking to make your home & garden brand at home on TikTok?

-Our social media experts are ready to help - drop the team a message by clicking the ‘get in touch’ button below.
+Drop the team a message by clicking the ‘get in touch’ button below.
 You can also reach us through our contact page, by emailing [email protected] or by phoning 01423 396959.